 The cockpit has three multifunction colour head-down displays (MHDD) which show the tactical situation, systems status and EADS digital map displays.
 An international consortium EuroMIDS, which includes Data Link Solutions of the US, supplies the MIDS low volume terminal provides Link 16 capability for secure transfer of data.

 Raytheon Systems Ltd is supplying anti-jam global positioning systems (GPS) for tranche 2.

-Northrop Grumman was awarded a contract in August 2010 for inertial measurement units (IMU) to be installed in tranche 3A.
-The IMU will be fitted with inertial sensors and built-in redundancy.
+Northrop Grumman was awarded a contract in August 2010 to deliver inertial measurement units (IMU) for tranche 3A.
+The IMU is fitted with inertial sensors and built-in redundancy.
 It was built as part of the aircraft’s flight control system.

 The internally mounted Mauser BK27mm gun is a revolver gun system with a linkless-closed ammunition feed system.
 The Eurofighter Typhoon has 13 hard points for weapon carriage, four under each wing and five under the fuselage.
 An armament control system (ACS) manages weapons selection and firing and monitors weapon status.

 Depending on role, the fighter can carry the following mix of missiles:

 The RAF has selected MBDA Meteor for the BVRAAM requirement and Raytheon AMRAAM until Meteor enters service.
 Meteor uses a new air-breathing ramjet motor for increased range and manoeuvrability.